eonk/CrimeSciData/book.md

 But is the model right?
 Sampson and Raudenbush argue it is not entirely correct.
 They argue, and tried to show, that there are other confounding (poverty, collective efficacy) factors that explain the association of signs of incivility and more serious crime.
 In other words, the reason why you see antisocial behaviour in the same communities that you see crime is because other structural factors explain both of those outcomes.
 They also argue that perceptions of antisocial behaviour are not just produced by observed antisocial behaviour but also by stereotypes about social class and race.
 If you believe them, then the policy implications are that only tackling antisocial behaviour won't help you to reduce crime (as Wilson and Kelling have argued) .
 So as you can see this stuff matters for policy not just for theory.

 Multiple regression is one way of checking the relevance of competing explanations.
 You could set up a model where you try to predict crime levels with an indicator of broken windows and an indicator of structural disadvantage.
-If after controlling for structural disadvantage you see that the regression coefficient for broken windows is still significant you may be into something, particularly if the estimated effect is still large.
-If, on the other hand, the t test for the regression coefficient of your broken windows variable is no longer significant, then you may be tempted to think that perhaps Sampson and Raudenbush were into something.
+If after controlling for structural disadvantage you see that the regression coefficient for broken windows is still significant you may be onto something, particularly if the estimated effect is still large.
+If, on the other hand, the t test for the regression coefficient of your broken windows variable is no longer significant, then you may be tempted to think that perhaps Sampson and Raudenbush were onto something.

 ## Fitting and interpreting a multiple regression model